ElektraInitiative/libelektra/doc/news/_2016-12-17_website_release.md

 The tutorials section was partially reworked to make the first steps together with Elektra easier for our users.
 Clearly the effort put into the tutorials is worth it.
-Thanks to <insert name of krit0n> for that!
+Thanks to Christoph Weber for that!

 We should note though that the structure on the website is not really final yet and will definitely develop over time, especially the bindings